 Living with Alzheimer's disease at any stage can be very challenging.
-Whether you are the person with the disease or someone who supports them, it is normal to feel a variety of emotions including grief and loss throughout all stages of the disease.
+Whether you are the person with Alzheimer's disease or a caregiver, it is normal to feel a variety of emotions including grief and loss throughout all stages.
 It is important to acknowledge your feelings, care for yourself and seek the practical help and emotional support that you need.

-The Alzheimer Society in your community can provide educational resources to help you learn more about the disease, referrals to help you access the practical support you need, and oneon-one and group support to help cope with the emotional impact of the disease.
-Contact your local Alzheimer Society or visit www.alzheimer.ca.
+The Alzheimer Society in your community can provide educational resources to help you learn more about Alzheimer's disease, referrals to help you access practical support, and one-onone and group support to help cope with the emotional impact.
+Contact your local Alzheimer Society or visit alzheimer.ca.

-Useful resources
+Additional resources